 Surveyors You Can Trust

 Although it is a visual non-invasive inspection, the surveyor will look for evidence of subsidence, structural movement, damp and insect attack.
-Additionally, it will include a thorough visual inspection of services (Gas/Electric/Oil), drainage, water fittings, joinery, windows, walls, ceilings, rainwater fittings, chimneys and roofs.
+Additionally, it will include a visual inspection of services (Gas/Electric/Oil), drainage, water fittings, joinery, windows, walls, ceilings, rainwater fittings, chimneys and roofs.
 If there are any, then permanent outbuildings and garages will also be inspected, along with notification of any safety concerns.

 The report will also provide information, where possible, to pass on to your conveyancer to investigate and confirm as part of the legal process.
 This may include any alterations, boundary or access issues and flood risks.